Homebuilding Insights

 Organization is key, so a concrete plan will help you visualize your event.
 Grab your computer or a notebook and start making notes:

-• How many people?
+• How many people are coming?

 • What’s on the menu?

-• Any dietary restrictions?
+• Any dietary restrictions to plan around?

 • Which tasks can family or friends help with?

-Then, it’s time to get started!
+Then it’s time to get started!

 Freshen Things Up

-Set Up In Advance
+Set Up in Advance

-Establish your dining space (formal dining room, flex space, even the family room).
-Figure out if you’re having a sit-down meal or a buffet-style repast.
-Then, as long as you don’t have to worry about pets or small children upsetting things, set everything up days before the event.
+Establish your dining space—whether it’s a formal dining room, flex space, or even the family room.
+Decide if you’re having a sit-down meal or a buffet-style spread.

-Prepare For Post-Dinner
+Prepare for Post-Dinner

 The Big Day